Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Introduction

+The MT family was initiated by Monteiro and Tsuchiya\,\cite{monteiro1999polynomial} for solving the LSDP.
+When $P=I$, they proved the polynomial convergence of the proposed PDIPMs with the short- and semilong-step strategies.
+This shows superiority to the AHO direction in the MZ, for which only the short-step PDIPM was shown to be polynomially convergent by Monteiro\,\cite{monteiro1998polynomial}.
+Moreover, they showed the polynomial convergence of short- and semilong step PDIPMs for the whole MT family, and proved the same for the long-step PDIPM for the MT* family, a certain sub-family of the MT.
+The reader may be referred to \cite{monteiro1999polynomial,mj1999study,monteiro1999implementation,kakihara2014curvature,lu2005error} for relevant works on the MT family for the LSDP.

+A motivation of considering the MT family in the context of the NSDP is that any member of the MT family is a decent direction of a certain merit function to measure the barrier KKT optimality.
+This indicates huge potential for the globally convergent PDIPM for the whole MT family by using this merit function, although we will focus on the local convergence in the current paper.
+On the other hand, such a function has not been discovered so far as for the MZ family.
+The existing global convergence analyses of the PDIPMs using the MZ family for the NSDP are established only for search directions corresponding to scaling matrices $P$ such that scaled $G(x)$ and $Y$ commute\,\cite{okuno2020interior,yamakawa1,yamashita2020primal}.
+This fact may imply a theoretical advantage of the MT over the MZ.
+For detailed discussion, see Section\,\ref{sec:MT}.

-The PDIPM which we will present mainly consists of two steps: The first one is a tangential step, in which we move towards the set of KKT points of the NSDP along a direction tangential to a (perturbed) central path formed by BKKT points.
-Based on the step size employed in this step, we determine the next barrier parameter.
-The second step is a centering step, in which we move on to the next iterate improving the deviation from the set of BKKT points with the updated barrier parameter.
-These two steps are constructed from MT scaling directions, and their step sizes are adjusted in such a way that primal-dual iterates remain in the interior of the semi-definite cone constraints.
+The PDIPM which will be presented mainly consists of two steps: The first is a tangential step, in which we move towards the set of KKT triplets of the NSDP along a direction tangential to a central path that is a set of points satisfying the barrier KKT (BKKT) conditions.
+Based on the step size with which we move in this direction, we determine the next barrier parameter.
+The second step is a centering step, in which we move on to the next iterate improving the deviation from the set of BKKT triplets with the updated barrier parameter.
+These two steps are constructed from MT search directions, and their corresponding step sizes are adjusted in order to ensure that the primal-dual iterates remain in the interior of the semidefinite cone constraints.
 In this paper, the local superlinear convergence of such a PDIPM is of our interest, and we leave the global convergence to future studies.
-The local convergence analysis is specialized to the MT family and different from the existing analysis of the PDIPMs\,\cite{yamashita2012local,yamakawa2,okuno2018primal,okuno2020interior} using the MZ scaling directions.
-For details, see \cref{rem:1}.
+The local convergence analysis is specialized to the MT family of search directions and different from the existing analysis of the PDIPMs\,\cite{yamashita2012local,yamakawa2,okuno2018primal,okuno2020interior} using the MZ search directions.
+For details, see Remark\,\cref{rem:1}.